Jamal-Asalat/EE_Project_Portfolio/diodes_and_diode_circuits/README.md

 ### **Zener Voltage Regulation**
 A Zener based regulation circuit was implemented and tested under varying load conditions.
 Regulation limits were identified based on Zener current requirements.

+## **Results and Observations**

+Experimental results closely matched simulation data across all circuits.
+Diode knee voltage and rectifier behavior aligned with theory, capacitor filtering significantly reduced ripple voltage, and the Zener diode maintained a stable output voltage within its operating current range.
+Minor discrepancies were attributed to component tolerances and measurement limitations.

 ## **Tools and Equipment**

 • Oscilloscope